mui/mui-x/docs/data/charts/legend/legend.md

 Defaults are such that the legend is placed on top of the charts.

-{{"demo": "LegendCustomizationNoSnap.js", "hideToolbar": true, "bg": "inline", "disableAd": true}}
+{{"demo": "LegendCustomizationNoSnap.js", "hideToolbar": true, "bg": "inline"}}

 ## Dimensions